MicrosoftLearning/mslearn-ai-studio/Instructions/07-Evaluate-prompt-flow.md

    5. Encourage the user to ask follow-up questions for further assistance.
    ```

 1. In the **Configure test data** section, note that you can use a GPT model to generate test data for you (which you could then edit and supplement to match your own expectations), use an existing dataset, or upload a file.
-In this exercise, select **Use existing dataset** and then select the **travel_evaluation_data_jsonl_*xxxx...*** dataset (which was created when you uploaded the .csv file previously).
+In this exercise, select **Use existing dataset** and then select the **travel_evaluation_data_jsonl_*xxxx...*** dataset (which was created when you uploaded the .jsonl file previously).
 1. Review the sample rows from the dataset, and then in the **Choose your data column** section, select the following column mappings:
     - **Query**: Question
     - **Context**: *Leave this blank.
 It's used to evaluate "groundedness" when  associating a contextual data source with your model.*